 tobacco-alternative products – not tobacco-alternatives products (can also just be called tobacco alternatives, or alternatives to tobacco)

 Tobacco Control Act (US).
 The full name is the Family Smoking Prevention and Tobacco Control Act of 2009; use this on the first mention, at least in detailed legal pieces.
 The short name is the Tobacco Control Act: not the Tobacco Act or TCA.
+(Note that in news or alerts, the short name can be further shortened to TCA.)

-totalled, fuelled etc – double ll
+totalled, fuelled etc. – double ll

 traditional – avoid when describing things such as technologies and business models which are not really traditional at all in the normal sense of the word, but merely have a few years’ history; consider existing, accustomed, usual, conventional and so on instead.
 The same caveat applies to historically.